Friday, April 18, 2025 • Welcome to the 💯 Nonsense-Free Zone!

 Over the years, these two standards have started to merge by sharing many similarities and overlaps in performance and features.

-At launch, a Thunderbolt 3 port also works as USB 3.2 Gen 2 (10Gbps).
-Slowly, the USB standard can replace Thunderbolt in most cases.
-However, USB is generally one step behind Thunderbolt in performance and features.
+At launch, a Thunderbolt 3 and 4 port also works as USB 3.2 Gen 2 (10Gbps).
+Thunderbolt 5 features USB 3.2 Gen 2×2 and USB4 (20Gbps).
+Slowly, the USB standard can replace Thunderbolt in some instances.

-Most general consumers won't notice the difference between USB and Thunderbolt, but professional users will likely benefit more from the latter.
+General consumers will not notice the difference in performance between USB and Thunderbolt, but professional users will likely benefit more from the latter.

 Thunderbolt 5 vs. USB 4 V2Intel Thunderbolt 5

-Intel's Thunderbolt 5, slated to be commercially available in 2024, will encompass the latest USB 4 standard.
+Intel’s Thunderbolt 5, which became commercially available in 2024, supports the USB 4 V2 standard within.

-In September 2023, Intel released the specs for Thunderbolt 5, which encompasses the latest USB 4 V2 specifications.
+In September 2023, Intel released Thunderbolt 5, which encompasses the latest USB 4 V2 specifications.
 The new standards have a ceiling speed of up to 80Gbps, which can be boosted to 120Gbps.
-You can start to expect to see Thunderbolt 5 devices in 2024.
+The first devices with Thunderbolt 5 became available in 2024.

 The table below shows the brief history of these two popular peripheral standards.